prajeeshag/S2SCoupledRoadMap/README.md

-# RoadMap of Development of the AP regional coupled model
+# Development of the AP regional coupled model for S2S prediction

 - [ ] Domain, Grid and Resolution
 	- [ ] Domain -